-A day trip from the Amalfi Coast & Sorrento to Capri can be both magical and is one of the most traveled places for those who love art, history and delicious food.
+If you plan on visiting Sorrento during your vacation in Italy, you should plan of taking a day trip from Sorrento to Capri.
+The Amalfi Coast & Capri can be both magical and is one of the most traveled places for those who love art, history and delicious food.
 Did I say delicious food!!
-Italy is seductive with its picturesque and diverse landscape, it is one of those destinations you can just never get enough of.
+Click here to read my 5 Day Amalfi Coast Itinerary.

 How do I get to Capri from Amalfi Coast?
 It’s easy!
 Simply take one of the ferries which depart daily for Capri from Amalfi’s port or the hotel you are staying in can arrange the ferry or you can rent a boat like the hubby and I did and take the private half day tour to Capri via Viator tours.

-There are three ways to get to the island of Capri from Sorrento & the Amalfi Coast:
+There are three ways to get to the island of Capri:

 - Take the ferry to Capri and explore the island independently